LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Abstract

 \section{Abstract}

 We present \emph{LipDiffuser}, a conditional diffusion model for lip-to-speech generation synthesizing natural and intelligible speech directly from silent video recordings.
 Our approach leverages the magnitude-preserving ablated diffusion model (MP-ADM) architecture as a denoiser model.
 To effectively condition the model, we incorporate visual features using magnitude-preserving feature-wise linear modulation (MP-FiLM) alongside speaker embeddings.
 A neural vocoder then reconstructs the speech waveform from the generated mel-spectrograms.
-Evaluations on \emph{LRS3} and \emph{TCD-TIMIT} demonstrate that \emph{LipDiffuser} outperforms existing lip-to-speech baselines in perceptual speech quality and speaker similarity, while remaining competitive in downstream automatic speech recognition (ASR).
+Evaluations on \emph{LRS3} demonstrate that \emph{LipDiffuser} outperforms existing lip-to-speech baselines in perceptual speech quality and speaker similarity, while remaining competitive in downstream automatic speech recognition.
 These findings are also supported by a formal listening experiment.
-Extensive ablation studies and cross-dataset evaluation confirm the effectiveness and generalization capabilities of our approach.